Welcome to the SunSpace Wiki, your first port of call for all matters relating to SunSpace.

 SFL - Skills For Learning - Not about SunSpace specifically, but a great resource for associated skills for learning such as how to find and evaluate information, avoid plagiarism in your work and how to get the best out of group working.
 Also available to staff.

 IDT - Instructional Design Tutorial - For staff only, a module space on instructional design which includes sections on the default SunSpace tools and how to use and integrate external resources such as YouTube.
+This module is provided by Pearson, so may refer to features not available at the University of Sunderland, and doesn't mention some tools that are such as the Turnitin LTI.

 Bespoke training sessions are available from WaLTS for individuals and groups.
 Our experience has shown that training delivered to programme teams is particularly effective as such sessions result in a consistent approach across modules.